Ynote/bang-bang/README.md

 # Bang-bang

-> Returns a string with an exclamation point
+> Returns a string with an exclamation point at the end

 __Important note: this module is not released yet.
 You can only run it locally for development purpose.__